yabswannalearn/UPSKILL/DS/MYSQL/Advanced/STORED PROCEDURES.md

 gumamit tayo ng [[WHERE statement]] para sa code na to

-if you want to put complex codes inside a store procedure you're going to have to use a delimiter
+if you want to put complex codes inside a store procedure you're going to have to use a [[STORED PROCEDURES^DELIMITER|DELIMITER]]

 delimiter tells sql that kung ano lang yung issali sa stored procedure na yun so llagyan mo ng begin and end